Vagus Nerve Stimulation: New Migraine Treatment

 The average migraine sufferer has less than 60 percent of the autonomic function than that of a healthy individual, measured by norepinephrine levels, and many migraineurs have under 40 percent function (study).

 Vagus nerve stimulation improves autonomic function, which must play a role in the new success of gammaCore in migraine treatment (study).

 Vagus nerve stimulators have been used since 1997 to control seizures in epilepsy patients (study).
 The vagus nerve regulates glutamate, which becomes a migraine and seizure trigger in large amounts (study).

 Anti-seizure medications, which block glutamate, are used to control both seizures and migraine (study).
 Seizures also increase the risk of migraines.

-As a side note, CBD was successful in children with treatment-resistant epilepsy who were not helped by medication or vagus nerve stimulators (study).
-If improving the vagal tone doesn’t work for you, CBD may be something to consider (article).
+As a side note, CBD was successful in children with treatment-resistant epilepsy who were not helped by medication or vagus nerve stimulators (article).

 The vagus nerve stimulates anti-inflammatory effects (study).
 Vagus nerve stimulation reduces inflammation markers and pain in people with rheumatoid arthritis, which is a chronic autoimmune disease that occurs when inflammation damages the joints (study).

-A recent study of more than 58,000 migraine sufferers found that migraines more than doubled the risk of developing rheumatoid arthritis (study).
-Inflammation resulting in migraines was predictable, as inflammation is a chief migraine trigger (article).
+A recent study of more than 58,000 migraine sufferers found that migraines more than doubled the risk of developing rheumatoid arthritis (article).
 Any extra pain relief for migraine sufferers is welcomed.